MaVeN-13TTN/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 ## Overview

 This project focuses on implementing comprehensive unit tests and integration tests for Python applications.
-The main objectives are to understand the differences between unit and integration testing, learn common testing patterns, and implement robust test suites using Python's unittest framework.
+The main objectives are to understand the differences between unit and integration testing, learn common testing patterns (mocking, parametrization, fixtures), and implement robust test suites using Python's unittest framework.

+The project covers advanced testing concepts including HTTP mocking, decorator testing, property mocking, static method testing, and integration test setup with class-level fixtures.
+All implementations follow PEP 8 style guidelines and demonstrate real-world testing scenarios.

 ## Learning Objectives